( Oct '15 - Jan '16 )

 So we come right up to date.
 A few weeks ago I bought a blonde plaited wig from ebay ( by Thomas Baeker.
 It's a little large at 9-10", but it looks OK ) I've also been honing my sewing skills, starting again from the very basics, and I got my first sewing machine too!
 I made a basic sleeveless dress ( using a pattern from Phoebe&Egg ) and knitted a cream cotton shrug to go with it.
 You can find this pattern in the gadget bar on the right- 'Get Knitting'

-Now my doll can be a boy, Ezri, or a girl, Zephyrine.
+So now I think my Prince Gregor's transformation is complete.
 So please meet my Sasha doll - Ezri Zephyrine ❤💗💜